Search for the Higgs boson decay to a $Z$ boson and a photon in $pp$ collisions at $\sqrt{s}=13$ TeV and $13.6$ TeV with the ATLAS detector: Signal and background modelling

-The background \mzg distribution is modelled based on fits to a dedicated background template that combines the \Zg and \zjets components.
+The background \mzg distribution is modelled based on fits to a dedicated background template (the underlying background distribution) that combines the \Zg and \zjets components.
 After the inclusive fractions of \Zg and \zjets events are determined, they are extrapolated to each event category using efficiencies from the \Zg fast-simulation MC and data-driven \zjets samples.
 To reduce statistical fluctuations in the control region, the ratio of \zjets to \Zg shapes as a function of \mzg is smoothed by fitting a low-order polynomial or exponential-polynomial function.
 This smoothed ratio is applied to the \Zg template to define the \zjets background shape.
 In the VBF categories, a similar smoothing is employed on the ratio of $\Zg+ (\zjets)$ to the larger EW \Zyjj simulation to define the total background template.
 In the Lepton category, the 35\% contribution from diboson backgrounds, taken from simulation, is added to the template.
 Finally, in each category, the overall background normalization is scaled to data in the \mzg sidebands (excluding the interval 120--130~\GeV).
-The resulting templates are compatible with the \mzg distribution of data.
+The resulting templates are compatible with the data \mzg distribution, yielding $p$-values ($\chi^2$) ranging from 1.2\% to 78\%.